 System information tells you about your hosting environment, PHP version, WordPress settings, and more.
 You will often need to share this information when asking for support because it can help with troubleshooting WordPress issues.

-In this guide, we’ll show you how to easily get system information for your WordPress site without any special technical skills.
+In this guide, we will show you how to easily get system information for your WordPress site without any special technical skills.

 WordPress needs a specific platform to run.
 This platform is provided by your WordPress hosting company.

-All these software have different features that your WordPress hosting company configures and sets up for you.
-For more on this topic, see our guide on how WordPress works behind the scenes.
+All of these software elements have different features that your WordPress hosting company configures and sets up for you.
+For more on this topic, please see our guide on how WordPress works behind the scenes.

 Apart from that, you also have your own WordPress settings.
-For instance, which WordPress theme or plugins you are using and how your WordPress website is set up.
+For instance, there will be different settings depending on which WordPress plugins or theme you are using and how your WordPress website is set up.

 You may also be asked by other developers on support forums to share system information.
-This helps them quickly see if a particular feature is available on your hosting server or not.
+This helps them quickly see if a particular feature is available on your hosting.